 Red Pine owns a 60% interest in the Wawa Gold Project.
 The exploration strategy is to gain an understanding; structurally, geochemically, and geologically to identify trends on the property to focus the exploration efforts, to maximize each drill hole with the expectation that additional gold resources will be discovered.
-Over the past 12 months, Red Pine has continued the sampling of 42,000 metres of historic core, that was never sampled by previous operators of the project (initiated in February 2016) and the completion in March 2017 of a 6,000-metre drill program (initiated in November 2016).
-This drill program has been immediately followed by a further 20,000-metre drill program and the addition of a second diamond drill; this program was completed in early November 2017.
+Over the past 12 months, Red Pine has continued the sampling of 42,000 metres of historic core, that was never sampled by previous operators of the project (initiated in February 2016) and drilling continued following the completion of the 26,000-metre drill program (completed early November 2017).
+This drill program has been immediately followed by the ongoing 20,000-metre drill program.

-Through ongoing modeling, continuous analysis of the data and favourable results over the course of the 26,000 metres of drilling;
+Through ongoing modeling, continuous analysis of the data and favourable results over the course of the 30,000 metres of drilling;

-- Four new discoveries have been made during the drill programs; Minto Mine South Zone, Surluga North Zone, Hornblende-William Zone, and Grace-Darwin Zone.
+• Four new discoveries have been made during the drill programs; Minto Mine South Zone, Surluga North Zone, Hornblende-William Zone, and Grace-Darwin Zone.
 These discoveries give evidence that the Wawa Gold Corridor extend over 4.75km (Figure 1) strike length that remains open to both the north and south.
-The additional drilling will target this theory moving forward, along with strategically targeting areas near the current resource to reveal the potential in the hanging wall and footwall zones. - In addition to the sampling program and drill program, Red Pine executed a Transient AMT (TAMT) survey over the Wawa Gold Corridor in May and early June 2017.
-The TAMT survey was designed to identify targets at depth and a continuity between the know mineralized zones.
+The additional drilling will target this theory moving forward, along with strategically targeting areas near the current resource to reveal the potential in the hanging wall and footwall zones.